kindredgroup/pit-toolkit/README.md

             # Lets assume Talos Certifier and Replicator (made for testing Talos Certifier) are in the same repository
             location:
               type: LOCAL
+            dependsOn:
+              - talos-certifier # optional, deployment of component will not be attempted until these dependencies are up and healthy
             deploy:
+              parallel: true # optional, default is false
               command: deployment/pit/deploy.sh
               statusCheck:
                 command: deployment/pit/is-deployment-ready.sh